 The College of Nursing offers two different undergraduate programs: an associate degree program and a baccalaureate program.
-The associate degree program prepares nurses to provide competent care to clients with common, recurring health problems and to function primarily in health care settings as members of health teams guided by experienced professional nurses.
+The associate degree program prepares nurses to provide competent care to clients with common, recurring health problems.
 The baccalaureate program prepares nurses at a professional level to function in a variety of settings as accountable and responsible practitioners.
-Both programs prepare graduates to take the examination for R.N. licensure offered by the Board of Nurse Examiners of the State of Texas.
+Both programs prepare graduates to take the examination for Registered Nurse (R.N.) licensure offered by the Board of Nurse Examiners for the State of Texas.